InQuest/awesome-yara/README.md

 * :eyes: - Actively maintained, a repository worth watching.
 * :gem: - Novel, interesting, educational, or otherwise stand-out content.
-* :sparkles: - Added in the past 6 months, shiny new toys.
+* :sparkles: - Added more recently, shiny new toys.
 * :trophy: - The biggest collection award, awarded to a single repo.

 ## Rules